weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (6 of 26)

-Returns an [`InstantAssertions`](../InstantAssertions.md) object that can be used to assert an Instant.
+Returns an [`InstantAssertions`](../InstantAssertions.md) object that can be used to assert a Instant.

 ```csharp
 public static InstantAssertions Should(this Instant instant)